matverv/enbs-survival-tutorial/README.md

 ### Updates & corrections
-- August 2025: Correction to discounting and time horizon logic The logic for handling decision horizons was replaced with a more direct calculation, and a new `r pv_annuity` function was added to improve the accuracy of the discounting.
+- August 2025: Correction to discounting and time horizon logic The logic for handling decision horizons was replaced with a more direct calculation, and a new `pv_annuity` function was added to improve the accuracy of the discounting.

 ### Getting started: Running the analysis